We've all heard those three dreaded words "I'm so bored!" and it can be difficult to find fun things to do. Enter our list of 31 boredom busters.

 10. Play Foursquare.
 Find a hard surface and get out a foursquare ball.
-You don’t need a ton or space or skills to get a good game in!
-And you can create a court with the sidewalk chalk.
+You don't need a ton of space or skills to get a good game in!
+And you can create a court with sidewalk chalk.

 11. Have a family fashion show.
 Go through the dress-up box or the box of clothes that should probably be headed to Goodwill, and vote on your favorite outfit combo.